-- Type: String - Description: Specify the type of calculation. - scf: do self-consistent electronic structure calculation - relax: do structure relaxation calculation, one can use relax_nmax to decide how many ionic relaxations you want - cell-relax: do variable-cell relaxation calculation - nscf: do the non self-consistent electronic structure calculations.
+- Description: Specify the type of calculation. - scf: do self-consistent electronic structure calculation - relax: do structure relaxation calculation, one can use relax_nmax to decide how many ionic relaxations you want - cell-relax: do variable-cell relaxation calculation - nscf: do the non self-consistent electronic structure calculations.
 For this option, you need a charge density file.
 For nscf calculations with planewave basis set, pw_diag_thr should be <= 1e-3 - get_pchg: For LCAO basis.
-Please see the explanation for variable nbands_istate and bands_to_print - get_wf: Envelope function for LCAO basis.
+Please see the explanation for variable nbands_istate - get_wf: Envelope function for LCAO basis.
 Please see the explanation for variable nbands_istate - md: molecular dynamics - test_memory: checks memory required for the calculation.
-The number is not quite reliable, please use it with care - test_neighbour: only performs neighbouring atom search, please specify a positive search_radius manually. - gen_bessel: generates projectors (a series of Bessel functions) for DeePKS; see also keywords bessel_descriptor_lmax, bessel_descriptor_rcut and bessel_descriptor_tolerence.
+The number is not quite reliable, please use it with care - test_neighbour : only performs neighbouring atom search

+- gen_bessel: generates projectors (a series of Bessel functions) for DeePKS; see also keywords bessel_descriptor_lmax, bessel_descriptor_rcut and bessel_descriptor_tolerence.
 A file named jle.orb will be generated which contains the projectors.
-An example is provided in examples/H2O-deepks-pw esolver type symmetry

-- get_S: only works for multi-k calculation with LCAO basis.
+An example is provided in examples/H2O-deepks-pw - get_S: only works for multi-k calculation with LCAO basis.
 Generates and writes the overlap matrix to a file named SR.csr in the working directory.
-The format of the file will be the same as that generated by out_mat_hs2 - Default: scf
+The format of the file will be the same as that generated by out_mat_hs2 - Default: scf esolver_type symmetry